fshowalter/franksmovielog.com-v1/content/reviews/0015-tomorrow-never-dies-1997.md

 >\
 **Dr. Evil**: Outstanding.

-Oh wait--that's an exchange from _this_ movie.
-Well, they both came out in 1997, so that's... something?
-Worst entry in the franchise?
-Maybe.
-Everything looks cheap: the sets, the car, the effects.
-Insert joke about Ricky Jay wishing he could make himself disappear from this turkey.
-Followed by <span data-imdb-id="tt0143145">The World Is Not Enough</span>
+Except that's in _this_ movie.
+Both hit theaters in 1997, so that's… something?
+I dunno.
+Makes a compelling case for Worst Bond Movie.
+Everything looks cheap: the sets, the car, the effects, even the clothes.
+Insert joke about Ricky Jay wishing he could disappear from this turkey.
+Followed by <span data-imdb-id="tt0143145">The World Is Not Enough</span>.